cncjs/cncjs/README.md

 ```

 ## Docker Image Installation
-Alternatively, you can install and run cnc.js from within a Docker container.
+Alternatively, you can install and run a Docker image within a Docker container.
 The first installation may take a long time to complete, but further updates will be much faster.

 To install and set up cnc.js, take the following steps: